-- 694 WHEREAS, the State of Georgia lost one of its finest citizens and most dedicated public - 695 servants and leaders with the passing of Mr. Joe E. Brown in 1985; and - 696 WHEREAS, Mr. Brown's leadership began in Liberty County where he was an active - 697 member of the Boy Scouts of America program and was the county's first Boy Scout to - 698 obtain the prestigious Eagle Scout ranking; and - 699 WHEREAS, he served as a guardian of this nation's freedom and liberty with the United - 700 States Armed Forces and the United States National Guard, retiring from service with the - 701 rank of Lieutenant Colonel; and - 702 WHEREAS, Mr. Brown began his career as a public servant in 1946 with the Georgia - 703 Department of Transportation and dedicated 34 years to the department, retiring in 1979 as - 704 a Right of Way Engineer; and - 705 WHEREAS, after his retirement, Mr. Brown was elected to the Georgia House of - Representatives, where he served on the retirement, industry, and defense and veteran's - affairs committees and earned a reputation as a skillful and concerned legislator; and - 708 WHEREAS, Mr. Brown exhibited extraordinary devotion to duty, outstanding loyalty, fine - 709 leadership, and meticulous attention to detail in all his duties and it is abundantly fitting and - 710 proper that a road be dedicated in his honor. - 711 PART XXXIX - 712 WHEREAS, the Watters District area and the Shannon community represent one of the - original and most concentrated industrial areas of unincorporated Floyd County in Georgia; - 714 and - 715 WHEREAS, around the time of the Civil War, Mr. Shannon migrated to northeast Floyd - 716 County and established a large commercial sawmill alongside the railroad north of Rome; - 717 and
+689 WHEREAS, Colonel Witt embodied the spirit of service, willing to find meaning in 690 something greater than himself, and it is abundantly fitting and proper that the outstanding 691 accomplishments and sacrifices of this remarkable and distinguished American be honored 692 appropriately.
+693 PART XXXVIII 694 WHEREAS, the State of Georgia lost one of its finest citizens and most dedicated public servants and leaders with the passing of Mr. Joe E. Brown in 1985; and 695 696 WHEREAS, Mr. Brown's leadership began in Liberty County where he was an active 697 member of the Boy Scouts of America program and was the county's first Boy Scout to 698 obtain the prestigious Eagle Scout ranking; and WHEREAS, he served as a guardian of this nation's freedom and liberty with the United 699 700 States Armed Forces and the United States National Guard, retiring from service with the 701 rank of Lieutenant Colonel; and 702 WHEREAS, Mr. Brown began his career as a public servant in 1946 with the Georgia Department of Transportation and dedicated 34 years to the department, retiring in 1979 as 703 704 a Right of Way Engineer; and 705 WHEREAS, after his retirement, Mr. Brown was elected to the Georgia House of 706 Representatives, where he served on the retirement, industry, and defense and veteran's 707 affairs committees and earned a reputation as a skillful and concerned legislator; and 708 WHEREAS, Mr. Brown exhibited extraordinary devotion to duty, outstanding loyalty, fine 709 leadership, and meticulous attention to detail in all his duties and it is abundantly fitting and 710 proper that a road be dedicated in his honor.
+PART XXXIX 711 WHEREAS, the Watters District area and the Shannon community represent one of the 712 713 original and most concentrated industrial areas of unincorporated Floyd County in Georgia; 714 and WHEREAS, around the time of the Civil War, Mr. Shannon migrated to northeast Floyd 715 and

+County and established a large commercial sawmill alongside the railroad north of Rome;